Poetry

 Steve Brittain

 is a retired neurologist.
 He has lived and practiced in a small town in rural Vermont for over forty years.
-Now with more time to wander in the forests and to sit and write, he has published a book of his poems entitled "Topping Trees" and created this web space to share some of them as well as other thoughts and reflections.
+Now with more time to wander in the forests and to sit and write, he has published two books of poems, "Topping Trees" and "How to Love a Dog".

 Thoughts and Reflections